Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Background

-\paragraph{Similarity:} Formally: $\cdot : X \times X \rightarrow \mathbb{R}$.
+\paragraph{Similarity:} $\simi : X \times X \rightarrow \mathbb{R}$.
 This function takes two vectors and returns a number that measures similarity.
 Quite commonly, VSA similarity is provided by cosine similarity.
 In the case of binary or bipolar vectors Hamming distance or overlap are used.
 In all cases, similarity is bounded, with extremum (usually one) indicating equivalence between vectors.
-While we may not always be working with exact values, for the purposes of this document we will denote equivalence between vectors as $x\cdot y = 1$, and indicate maximum dissimilarity between vectors as $x\cdot y = 0$.
-We use $x \approx y$ to denote two vectors that are similar.
+While we may not always be working with exact values, for the purposes of this document we will denote equivalence between vectors as $\simi(x, y) = 1$, and indicate maximum dissimilarity between vectors as $\simi(x, y) = 0$.
+We use $x \sim y$ to denote two vectors that are similar.

-\paragraph{Bundling:} Formally: $\oplus : X \times X \rightarrow X$.
+\paragraph{Bundling:} $\oplus : X \times X \rightarrow X$.
 The bundling operation takes two vectors and produces a new vector that, importantly, maintains some degree of similarity to its constituent parts.
-Given a bundle $z = x \oplus y$, we expect that both $x\cdot z$ and $y \cdot z$ to be high, although possibly not as high as $x \cdot x$ or $y \cdot y$.
+Given a bundle $z = x \oplus y$, we expect that both $\simi(x, z)$ and $\simi(y, z)$ to be high, although possibly not as high as $\simi(x, x)$ or $\simi(y, y)$.
 We note that for some VSAs, the bundling operation comes with some additional normalisation term which ensures that the magnitude of the bundles never exceed some specified range (\emph{e.g.}, the unit hypersphere, vertices of the unit hypercube).

-\paragraph{Binding:} Formally: $\otimes: X\times X \rightarrow X$.
+\paragraph{Binding:} $\otimes: X\times X \rightarrow X$.
 Binding transforms two vectors into a new vector that is not similar to either constituent element.
-Given a bound vector $z = x\otimes y$, we expect that $x \cdot z \approx 0 \approx y \cdot z$.
-While it is commonly the case, binding is not always commutative or associative in all VSAs.
-Notably, the binding operators of many VSAs are compressed versions of Smolensky's tensor product~\cite{plate1995holographic,gayler1998multiplicative,frady2021variable}.
+Given a bound vector $z = x\otimes y$, we expect that $\simi(x, z) \sim 0 \sim \simi(y, z)$.
+While it is commonly the case, binding is not always commutative or associative in all VSAs (\emph{ex.} Smolensky's tensor product~\cite{plate1995holographic,gayler1998multiplicative,frady2021variable}).